 · Potatoes are known for the large amounts of vitamin C present in them.
 Typically, a 100 gram serving will contain about 17 mg of vitamin C.

-GNOCCHI W SPINACH & MUSTARD GREENS
+GNOCCHI W SPINACH & GREENS

 Makes 4-5 servings